 Like, if you go out there on the land, our springs are not protected.
 There's no buffer zones around there.
 Where medicines grow in the meadows, there's no buffer zones.
 They're just cleared off.
 And, if you clear it off, it's going to all dry out.
 And so, there's no respect for traditional knowledge to include in government policy, and we're the ones that are uncivilized?
-And, here, civilization comes and destroys everything that's included that part in that to show how industry is -- what it's doing to the environment.

-1 beautiful.
-2 So, she seen that, and I think the few times 3 that I talked to Misty, she said, "You know, dad, the 4 problem that we're going to have as Aboriginal people," she 5 used the word, and I've been trying to figure out what that 6 is.
-She said, "How are you going to quantify traditional 7 knowledge so that the system can understand it?"
-8 She said, "Right now, it can't be done.
-9 That's why they're not listening to the concerns that we 10 have.
-The concerns that we have are for their benefit and 11 they're not seeing that.
-We're not just saying stuff to 12 try and get money off industry.
-We're seeing something 13 that's going to address the state of the environment of the 14 earth, and we're not being taken serious because they don't 15 see us as influential people.
-We're not to be listened 16 to."
-17 But, the proof is there, she said.
-I don't 18 know how she knows that, but she said the polar ice cap is 19 melting.
-There's things happening up there that's 20 affecting what's going on, on Earth.
+And, here, civilization comes and destroys everything that's beautiful.
+1 So, she seen that, and I think the few times 2 that I talked to Misty, she said, "You know, dad, the 3 4 problem that we're going to have as Aboriginal people," she used the word, and I've been trying to figure out what that 5 6 She said, "How are you going to quantify traditional knowledge so that the system can understand it?"
+7 She said, "Right now, it can't be done.
+8 9 That's why they're not listening to the concerns that we The concerns that we have are for their benefit and 10 they're not seeing that.
+We're not just saying stuff to 11 try and get money off industry.
+We're seeing something 12 that's going to address the state of the environment of the 13 earth, and we're not being taken serious because they don't 14 15 see us as influential people.
+We're not to be listened to."
+16 17 But, the proof is there, she said.
+I don't know how she knows that, but she said the polar ice cap is 18 There's things happening up there that's 19 affecting what's going on, on Earth.
 I don't know that.
-21 Me, I hunt, I do ceremonies, and I listen to people.
-22 But, Misty's legacy is not going to go away.
-23 I know that.
+20 21 Me, I hunt, I do ceremonies, and I listen to people.

+But, Misty's legacy is not going to go away.

+I know that.
 She was very influential.
-Sometimes, I think 24 that maybe the Creator allowed her to be with us just for 25 this time, and when I think that, the pain kind of goes
+Sometimes, I think that maybe the Creator allowed her to be with us just for this time, and when I think that, the pain kind of goes